libvips/lua-vips/README.md

 It executes the operator, then pulls out all the results and returns them as a Lua array.

-This means that, although `lua-vips` has access to almost 300 operators, it's relatively small and should be simple to maintain.
+This means that, although `lua-vips` supports almost 300 operators, the binding itself is small, should be simple to maintain, and should always be up to date.

 # Features